Privacy Policy

 2.5 Third-Party Analytics

 We may use third-party analytics services (such as Google Analytics or similar tools) to understand how visitors use our website.
 These services may collect information about your use of our website and other websites over time.
+We do not control how third-party analytics providers use information they collect.

 3. HOW WE USE YOUR INFORMATION